Lynn Zepp, MS, RD, LDN on September 25, 2018

 Just because you packed a nutritious lunch doesn’t mean the child will eat it.
 In order to encourage healthy eating, let the child have a say in the items they see when they open their lunchbox.
 Children as young as six can review a list of approved items and select what they want in their lunch each week.
 If it’s easier, have the children choose their fruits and vegetables at the grocery or farmer’s market.

 Children who select their foods have a greater commitment to the meal.
-For younger children, make the food fun by cutting breads or fruits into interesting shapes or mix different colors of vegetables so they appeal to the young eye.
+For younger children, make the food fun by cutting bread or fruits into interesting shapes or mix different colors of vegetables so they appeal to the young eye.
 For older children, have them prepare the foods and pack their own lunch boxes, filling it with healthy options from a preselected menu that limits processed foods such as potato chips and candy.

 One last note – ensure you read the labels on any processed foods you want to include in the lunch box.
-You don’t want to have a nutritious meal plan and negate the benefits by including overly processed, high sugar, high salt, high fat, or high calorie foods.
+You don’t want to have a nutritious meal plan and negate the benefits by including overly processed, high sugar, high salt, high fat, or high-calorie foods.
 An occasional treat is great, but dessert and pleasure foods should not be consumed regularly.

 To learn more, a Nutrition Basics course is available with enrollment in the Advanced Childcare program.